 The SSE is particularly keen to support innovative grassroots projects.
 We look for great ideas from people with first-hand experience of social issues because we believe personal experience builds a strong foundation of practical knowledge.
 You can read more about our inspiring students on our stories page.

 Where we work

 The SSE was founded in East London in 1997 and has since grown to become a global network.
 The SSE now operates in 12 locations across the UK and has schools in India, Canada and Australia.

 Find your local school by visiting our locations page.

 How we’re funded

-We also generate income by trading and selling places on our workshops and specialist programmes.
+We also generate income by trading and selling places on our specialist short courses and workshops.

 The School for Social Entrepreneurs was founded in 1997 by Michael Young.
 The SSE was the last in the line of organisations created by the Institute of Community Studies (now the Young Foundation), a pioneering urban think tank.